SikandAlex/MMM-Porcupine/README.md

 - `parameters` - payload to send with your notification.
 [Preconfigured for AMk2 activation].

  ### Notifications
- MMM-Snowboy can receive notification for start or stop listening
+ MMM-Porcupine can receive notification for start or stop listening
   * `PORCUPINE_START`: Start listening for hotwords
   * `PORCUPINE_STOP`: Stop listening for hotwords